flexlex/SvelteKitPhp/README.md

 ## Setup

 ### Adapter
-In your svelte.config.js import the addapter
+In your svelte.config.js import the adapter
 ```js
 import adapter from "sveltekit-php";
 ```

 ### Root Layout
-In order to corrctly use the PHP-Adapter, should put this code into your root +layout.server.js.
+In order to corrctly use the PHP-Adapter, you should put this code into your root +layout.server.js.
 ```js
 export const prerender = true;
 export const ssr = true;